-- 4 garlic cloves or 2-3 tsp garlic powder
+- 4 whole garlic cloves or 2-3 teaspoon garlic powder

-- 440 g sweet potatoes 2-3 small-medium sized.
+- 440 gram sweet potatoes 2-3 small-medium sized.
 Chopped into bitesize chunks/diced.

-- 1 tbsp tamari or any soya sauce
+- 1 tablespoon tamari soy sauce or regular soya sauce

-- 1 tbsp Worcester sauce use a vegan brand.
-Alternatively use an extra tbsp of soya sauce.
+- 1 tablespoon Worcester sauce use a vegan brand.
+Alternatively use an extra tablespoon of soya sauce.

-- 2 tsp smoked paprika or just paprika
+- 2 teaspoon smoked paprika or regular paprika

-- 2 tbsp maple syrup or soft brown sugar/your usual sweetener
+- 2 tablespoon maple syrup or soft brown sugar/your usual sweetener

-- 500 ml vegetable stock extra if necessary.
+- 500 millilitre vegetable stock extra if necessary

 - Add all the ingredients to your pan, excluding the optional nutritional yeast and liquid smoke.Bring to the boil and lower the heat.